First Simultaneous Determination of Inclusive and Exclusive $\left|V_{ub}\right|$: Supplemental Material

 \end{linenomath*} where the floating parameters $\mathbf{\eta}$ and $\mathbf{a}$ are the template normalization and the BCL form facotrs, respectively.
 The bin- and template-wise nuisance parameters $\theta$ are normalized to the relative bin errors $\epsilon$, and the associated bin-to-bin correlations arising from systematics are accounted in the fit by a global correlation matrix $\rho_{\theta}$.
 The BCL form factors are constrained by the covariance matrix $\mathrm{Cov}_{\mathrm{FF}}$ provided by FLAG.

 In this measurement, an additional fit with separate normalizations of the \bpichlnu and \bpizlnu decays is applied to check the consistency of the nominal results based on combining the two modes.
-All of the fitter setups are summarised in the following: \begin{itemize} \item Setup 1-a: fit $q^{2}:N_{\pi^{\pm}}$ spectra with LQCD and external experimental constraint on the BCL form factor and shared \bpilnu normalization based on the isospin relation. \item Setup 1-b: same as 1-a, but with only LQCD constraint for the form factor. \item Setup 2-a: separate normalizations of the \bpichlnu and \bpizlnu decays and with LQCD-experimental constraint. \item Setup 2-b: same as 2-a, but with only LQCD constraint. \end{itemize}
+All of the fitter setups are summarised in the following: \begin{itemize} \item Setup 1-a: fit $q^{2}:N_{\pi^{\pm}}$ spectra with LQCD and external experimental constraint on the BCL form factor and shared \bpilnu normalization based on the isospin relation. \item Setup 1-b: same as 1-a, but with only LQCD constraint for the form factor. \item Setup 2-a: separate normalizations of the \bpichlnu and \bpizlnu decays and with LQCD-experimental constraint.
+We denote the recovered CKM matrix values as $|V_{ub}|^{\pi^0 / \pi^+}$. \item Setup 2-b: same as 2-a, but with only LQCD constraint. \end{itemize}

 The nominal results are based on setup 1-a and 1-b.
 With different fit scenarios, the numerical results of the fitted yields are summarised in Table~\ref{tab:yields} as well as the signal efficiencies.
 After all selections, the total measured data are $7715 \pm 88$ events.
 Figure~\ref{fig:postfit-all} and Fig.~\ref{fig:pull-NPs} illustrate the post-fit spectra and the pulls of the template- and bin-wise Nuisance parameters, respectively.
 The featured behaviors are found to be consistent in all setups.
 The obtained \AbsVub and branching fractions are listed in Table~\ref{tab:vub-FLAG-4mu} and Table~\ref{tab:BR-FLAG-4mu} for the setup 2-a and 2-b, where the weighted average of two pion modes is derived based on the total covariance matrix.
 The final results are found to be fairly compatible with the nominal results in Table~\ref{tab:vub-FLAG-3mu} and Table~\ref{tab:BR-FLAG-3mu}.